 Click the "CSV" download button in the bottom right.
 Go to Google Sheets.
 Create a new spreadsheet.
 Click "File > Import > Upload".
 Select the file.
 Select "Replace spreadsheet".

 Select all the data.
 Click "Insert > Chart".
 Click "Chart types", "Switch rows / columns", and the curvy "Line" chart type (for style).
 Click "Customization" to edit the title.

-We could stop there if we wanted, but there's one small information design improvement we can make.
-We'll select each time series, and pick a shade of color in the same column, making the oldest time series the lightest shade.
+Select each time series, and pick a shade of color in the same column, making the oldest time series the lightest shade.

 The goal of this shading to create a relationship between the series.
 Darker is more recent ("fresh paint") and lighter is older ("faded").

 In every product's activation funnel, the curves will flatten out.